 - Use WPA2 or a later version encryption for wireless access.
 Protect it with a long, strong password that's not publicly discoverable.
 Don't post the wireless password on the school's website, for example.

-- Create a software or application whitelist for the school.
-This means that only approved software can run.
-This will stop staff or students accidentally downloading and running malware.
+- Create an approved software or application list for the school.
+This means that only approved software can run and can stop staff or students accidentally downloading and running malware.

 5. Configure network security controls

 Your school’s network is where all your data is held.
 It’s important to design and configure the network so that you know what’s going on at all times, and can keep your data safe.
 Make sure:

 - student-owned devices (BYOD) are on a separate network from the rest of the school-owned devices and servers

 - outgoing traffic from the network is filtered for inappropriate or malicious content